 For a SRAP Data PDU to be transmitted, SRAP entity shall:

-- If there is an entry in sl-RemoteUE-ToAddModList, whose sl-LocalIdentity included in sl-SRAP-ConfigRelay matches the UE ID field in SRAP Data PDU:
+- If there is an entry in sl-RemoteUE-ToAddModList, whose sl-LocalIdentity included in sl-SRAP-ConfigRelay or sl-SRAP-ConfigRelay-ToAddModList matches the UE ID field in SRAP Data PDU:

 - Determine the egress link on PC5 interface corresponding to sl-L2IdentityRemote configured for the concerned sl-LocalIdentity as specified in TS 38.331 [3].

+Editor’s Notes: FFS whether the SRAP configuration list for the indirectly connected Remote UE is needed.

+Editor's Notes: FFS whether SRAP configuration for each indirectly connected Remote UE is configured repeatedly with the L2·ID of the directly connected child UE (i.e., same L2·ID for multiple entries).

 5.2.2.2 Egress RLC channel determination